FAQ about Compute Cloud

 You cannot connect to a new VM with multiple network interfaces over SSH

 When creating a Linux VM with multiple network interfaces, the additional network interfaces may not work correctly in the OS.
-In some cases, this issue can hinder network connectivity and prevent you from connecting to the VM over SSH.
+In some cases, this issue can hinder network connectivity and prevent you from connecting to your VM over SSH.

 Expand the Metadata section and add the user-data